R. Howard Webster Centre

 In addition, much of the research in the department (staff and graduate students) has a component that exploits the proximity, and excellent facilities that are available for experimental work.

-Valacta – Dairy Production Centre of Expertise (Québec-Atlantic)
+Lactanet – Canadian Dairy Production Centre of Expertise

-Valacta, Dairy Production Centre of Expertise in Quebec and the Atlantic regions, improves the profitability and the sustainability of dairy farms by sensitizing producers to the multiple aspects of techno-economic performance of their herd and its management.
-Founded as a simple on-Campus laboratory-analysis service by Professor John E. Moxley (1922 – 2014), this organization has grown to epic proportions, holding the National milk-recording database for all enrolled dairy animals in Canada, and providing on-farm management services and tools for dairy producers for all Provinces east of (and including) Québec.
+Lactanet, the Dairy Production Centre of Expertise for Canada, improves the profitability and the sustainability of dairy farms by sensitizing producers to the multiple aspects of techno-economic performance of their herd and its management.
+Founded as a simple on-Campus laboratory-analysis service by Professor John E. Moxley (1922 – 2014), this organization has grown to epic proportions, holding the National milk-recording database for all enrolled dairy animals in Canada, and providing on-farm management services and tools for dairy producers for all provinces.

 Each year, the Dr. John E Moxley/Valacta Scholarship is awarded, on the recommendation of the Department of Animal Science, to an undergraduate student who has completed at least one year in the B.Sc.
 (AgEnvSc) program and has “a strong interest in dairy-cattle production.”